John Zimmer: Lyft

 After leaving his job at Lehman Brothers, Zimmer moved to Silicon Valley with Green to work on Zimride full-time.
-Lyft was launched in the summer of 2012 as a service of Zimride.
-The change from Zimride to Lyft was the result of a hackathon that sought a means of daily engagement with its users, instead of once or twice a year.
-In May 2013, Zimmer and Green officially changed the name of the company from Zimride to Lyft.
+Lyft was launched in the summer of 2012 as a service of Zimride, before Zimmer and Green officially changed the name of the company from Zimride to Lyft.
 Zimmer did not take a salary during the first three years of Lyft's operation, and he and Green worked on the company out of an apartment they shared.